Akaashspecs/TODO-LIST/README.md

 Navigate to the directory where you want to clone the project.
 Run the following command to clone the repository:

-set up git on your vs code .
+install git on your pc.

-give uset name and email

 -> git clone <repository_url>